 Microsoft 365 for Home vs. Microsoft 365 for Business/Enterprise vs. Office 2019

 The Office and Microsoft 365 brand generates quite some additional confusion as well as it can refer to the actual application, a subscription based license for use of the application or a subscription based service for hosted solutions of Microsoft Server products.

 - Office 2019 is currently the latest version of the Microsoft Office suite which you can purchase and install on your computer.
 There are several suites available.
-The Office Home Student 2013 suite is the cheapest but doesn’t include Outlook.
-For this, you’ll need Office Home & Business 2013 or Office Professional 2013.